-Protein is similar to both carbohydrates and fat in that all three can produce energy.
+Protein is similar to carbohydrates and fat in that all three can produce energy.

-The main difference is that protein also helps the body create and repair tissue, while carbohydrates and fat cannot.
+The main difference is that protein also helps the body create and repair tissue, while carbohydrates and fat do not.

 Protein serves as the foundation of the body’s tissue.
-Certain parts such as all the muscle, nails and hair are developed from different proteins.
+Certain parts, such as muscles, nails, and hair, are developed from different proteins.

 Amino acids that are categorized as essential cannot be manufactured by the human body, so certain foods that contain the amino acids must be consumed in order to give your body the proper amount.